Congratulations on being nominated for a Signature Scholarship at Holy Cross College!

 Q: How much is a Signature Scholarship worth?

 A: This will vary based on a student’s application for admission and interview.
-There is no standard award amount.
+Scholarship awards have typically ranged from $2,500 to $12,000 per year, renewable for up to four years of full-time enrollment.

 Q: Am I more likely to receive a Signature Scholarship if I participate in an Interview Day?